UF-CompLing/ChomplingDev/README.md

 Installing Git on your host machine is completely optional, but it can make things a little simpler if you're willing to work with the command line/terminal.
 Choose one of the following:

-1. Use git to download the 'ChomplingDev' Repository:
+1. Use git to download the 'ChomplingDev' Repository: (preferred)
  * Download and install Git [here](https://git-scm.com/downloads)
  * Open command line/terminal and navigate to where you'd like to store your vagrant box.
    * Mac/Linux:```cd ~/Desktop```